isthisecho/Rating-Notification-ServiceProvider/README.md

 Structured logging implemented to all services.

 A continuous integration made by .github/workflow.
-When any commits recevied from main, it will first run tests and if it failse it will notify you that your commit is not safe

 Implemented a rate-limiting mechanism.